H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 .. note::

    This tutorial is based on the default/stock FACET object implementation.
-The FACET Object is intented to be individualized to the user's needs.
+The FACET Object is intended to be individualized to the user's needs.
    To access all functionalities (if not already provided) of the FACET Tool, either edit/expand the `src/FACET/Facet.py` file or directly access the frameworks by e.g. `f.get_correction()` for the correction framework instance.

-To begin, load your EEG dataset into FACET object:
+To begin, load your EEG dataset into a FACET object:

 .. code-block:: python

    from src.FACET.Facet import Facet
-   #It is adviced to add a configuration block here, to keep an overview of the settings used for the analysis.
+   # It is advised to add a configuration block here, to keep an overview of the settings used for the analysis.
-   #Begin Configuration Block
+   # Begin Configuration Block
    # Path to your BIDS dataset
    bids_path = "F:\EEG Datasets\openneuro\FMRIWITHMOTION"
-   # Event Regex assuming using stim channel
+   # Annotations with the description 'Your Trigger Tag' are considered as triggers
-   event_regex = r'\b1\b'
+   regex_trigger_annotation_filter = r'\bYour Trigger Tag\b'
    # Upsampling factor
    upsample_factor = 10
    # Assuming you want to use the same path for exporting the data